 Report: Trump-tied lobbyists cash in on their connections

-Those clients included the owner of a private equity group that received U.S. government approval to take over the for-profit University of Phoenix, and directors of Wells Fargo, which has faced increased government scrutiny after its workers created bogus accounts for unwitting customers.
+Clients have included the owner of a private equity group that received government approval to take over the major for-profit college chain University of Phoenix, and the directors of Wells Fargo, which has faced increased government scrutiny after its workers created bogus accounts for unwitting clients.

 “The message is pretty clear, this is who you need to look out to if you want to influence the Trump administration,” said Public Citizen’s Alan Zibel, a former AP journalist who co-authored the report.

-Trump issued an executive order on ethics roughly one week into his presidency that built on President Barack Obama’s 2009 order.
-Trump’s order banned executive appointees from lobbying their agencies for five years after leaving office, though not from lobbying government as a whole.
+Trump issued an executive order on ethics roughly a week into his term that built on President Barack Obama’s 2009 order.
+Trump’s order banned executive appointees from lobbying their agencies for five years after leaving office, though not lobbying government as a whole.
 He also banned appointees from ever working as lobbyists for a foreign government.
+There was no similar ethics pledge under President George W. Bush.

-The 44 lobbyists with ties to Trump or Pence represent those identified on federal lobbying disclosure paperwork.
-They do not include individuals like ex-Trump campaign manager Corey Lewandowski, who co-founded a lobbying firm after not receiving a role in Trump’s administration.
+The 44 lobbyists with ties to Trump or Pence tabulated by Public Citizen count only those who registered and submitted the required federal disclosures; the total doesn’t include individuals like ex-Trump campaign manager Corey Lewandowski, who co-founded a lobbying firm after not receiving a role in the new administration.

-Brian Ballard, who worked on Trump’s inaugural committee and was a Florida-based lobbyist for the Trump Organization, opened a Washington office less than two weeks after the inauguration, bringing on board Dan McFaul, who worked for Trump’s transition team.
+Brian Ballard, who worked on Trump’s inaugural committee and was a Florida-based lobbyist for the Trump Organization, opened a Washington office less than two weeks after the inauguration, bringing on board Dan McFaul, who worked for Trump’s transition team, and Susie Wiles, who was Florida’s senior strategist for the Trump campaign.

-During Trump’s first full month as president, Ballard Partners was hired by 14 customers, including Amazon.com, American Airlines, the for-profit prison company the GEO Group Inc., and U.S. Sugar Corp., according to lobbying records.
+The firm’s Trump-connected registered lobbyists have billed nearly $5.2 million as of Aug.
+31 to foreign and domestic clients, according to lobbying disclosures tallied by Public Citizen.
+During Trump’s first full month as president, Ballard Partners was hired by 14 federal lobbying clients including Amazon.com, American Airlines, for-profit prison company The GEO Group, Inc. and U.S. Sugar Corp., records show.

-Ballard Partners reported receiving $250,000 from the GEO Group.
+Ballard Partners reported receiving $250,000 from The GEO Group based in Boca Raton, Florida, according to a disclosure report.
 One month after Trump’s inauguration, Attorney General Jeff Sessions ended the Obama-era prohibition on allowing for-profit prisons to house federal inmates.
-In May, the Justice Department awarded the GEO Group two 10-year contracts valued at $664 million.
-In April, the group won a $110 million federal contract to build the first new immigrant detention center under the Trump administration.
+In May, the Justice Department awarded The GEO Group two 10-year contracts valued at $664 million.
+And in April, the group won a $110-million federal contract to build the first new immigrant detention center under the Trump administration.

 Ballard said he doesn’t comment on individual clients.
 The Justice Department said the change in policy restores the Federal Bureau of Prisons’ flexibility to manage the inmate population.

-Barry Bennett, a former senior adviser to Trump’s campaign, founded Avenue Strategies with ex-Trump campaign manager Lewandowski.
-Although Lewandowski parted ways with the firm, saying his name was being used to promote connections to Trump, multiple Trump ties remain.
-Avenue Strategies has employed as many as five and now has three registered lobbyists with connections to Trump.
-They have billed more than $1 million to clients, including Citgo Petroleum, a U.S. affiliate of Venezuela’s state oil company PDVSA and one of the biggest corporate donors to Trump’s swearing-in ceremony.
+Former Trump staffer, Barry Bennett, founded Avenue Strategies with ex-campaign manager Lewandowski.
+Though Lewandowski parted ways with the firm, saying his name was being used to promote connections to Trump, multiple Trump ties remain.
+Avenue Strategies has employed as many as five and now has three Trump-tied registered lobbyists who have billed more than $1 million to clients, including Citgo Petroleum, a U.S. affiliate of Venezuela’s state oil company PDVSA, which was also one of the biggest corporate donors to Trump’s swearing-in ceremony.

-Avenue Strategies has been helping Citgo fight possible sanctions against Venezuelan oil pushed by lawmakers critical of Venezuelan government leader Nicolas Maduro.
-Trump in August tightened sanctions on financial transactions with Venezuela but still allows oil transactions between the two countries.
+Avenue Strategies has been helping Citgo fight possible sanctions against Venezuelan oil pushed by lawmakers critical of Venezuelan leader Nicolas Maduro.
+Trump issued an executive order in August tightening sanctions on financial transactions with Venezuela but still allowing oil transactions.

 “I clearly understand the optics,” Bennett said.
 “But the truth is, Citgo is an American company with 6,000 employees in America, and they produce a pretty significant share of our nation’s gasoline.”